hpc-maths/2025-hands-on-samurai/practical_session/01-first-step.md

 You have successfully created a one-dimensional multi-resolution mesh using samurai!
 In the next section, we will create a field defined on this mesh and initialize it.

-## Creating and Initializing a 1D Scalar Field
+## Creating and initializing a 1D scalar field

 In samurai, fields are defined on meshes using the `samurai::ScalarField` or `samurai::VectorField` classes.
 A field can represent various physical quantities, such as temperature, pressure, or velocity, depending on the problem being solved.
 It can be either scalar or vectorial.
 In this exercise, we will create a scalar field defined on the one-dimensional multi-resolution mesh we created earlier.